kenryuS/kenryumcserver/index.md

 - Server Administrator can see the server log anytime even administrator is offline

 ### The Power of Administrator:
-- Administrator has the power of issuing the commands from local console or remote console from SSH
+- Administrator has the power of issuing the commands from `docker exec`
 - Administrator has the power of using the command blocks
 - Administrator has the power of changing the command permission both indivisually and group
 - Administrator has the power of ban/kick player(s) from the server